geltz/ComfyUI-geltz/README.md

 **Spatial Split Attention**
 Self-attention and cross-attention algorithm that equally weights left and right conditioning prompts, combining two regions with progressive convergence controlled by noise level.

 **Token Delta Perturbation**
-Shuffles attention tokens using a scaled delta, with a cosine-decayed perturbation scale.
+UNet patch that runs a perturbed second pass and adds its delta to CFG to strengthen text/cond guidance without blowing up detail.
 *Based on [Token Perturbation Guidance](https://arxiv.org/abs/2506.10036) with utilities from [ppm](https://github.com/pamparamm/ComfyUI-ppm)*

 ## Samplers